 Sheldon W. Simon is professor of Political Science and faculty associate of the Center for Asian Studies and Program in Southeast Asian Studies at Arizona State University.
 He also serves as Chairman of Southeast Asian projects at The National Bureau of Asian Research in Seattle, Washington.
 Dr. Simon has served as a consultant for the Departments of State and Defense.
-He holds an M.A. in International Affairs from Princeton University and a Ph.D. from the University of Minnesota.
 His most recent book was published in 2001, an edited volume, titled The Many Faces of Asian Security.